jan-warchol/cli-tools/lilypond/intro-text.md

 grab-lily-sources.sh) and run it.
 It will ask you in which directory LilyPond stuff should be placed.
 All paths in this tutorial are relative to this directory.
+Don't forget to restart the terminal after it finishes!

+### Compiling

-Next you want to compile the current version.
-All you have to do is to run the script `build-lily.sh` that was downloaded in previous step.
+Now, let's compile the latest LilyPond version.
+All you have to do is to run `build-lilypond` command that was installed in previous step.
+(This command simply runs `janek-scripts/lilypond/build-lily.sh` script.)

 After a while you hopefully get the message that the program was successfully built.
-You now have the latest version on your computer.
+You now have the latest version on your computer, in the directory `lilypond-build/current`.

-But it is not installed so to run it you would have to find:

-    /lilypond-builds/current/out/bin/lilypond

-and run that directly.

-If you like to install it you should run:
+### Using new LilyPond

+However, if you run `lilypond` command on the command line (or compile a score using Frescobaldi), old LilyPond will appear.
+This is because the newly compiled LilyPond didn't replace the previous version.
+You have to run the binary directly - it can be found here:

+    lilypond-builds/current/out/bin/lilypond

+To make this easier, you can use the `lily` bash function which is installed by `grab-lily-sources.sh`.
+Running

+    lily buildname somefile

+will compile `somefile` using LilyPond from `lilypond-builds/buildname`.
+In this case, you want to use `lily current somefile`.

+You can also tell Frescobaldi about this new version, so that you will be able to choose between multiple versions when compiling a score.
+Add new version using `Edit->Preferences->LilyPond Preferences`.

+### Installing

+If you'd like to install this new version, first go to the directory containing the build (in our case `lilypond-builds/current`) and run

     (sudo) make install

-in /lilypond-builds/current

-Warning, if you already have a previous version of Lilypond that will now be uninstalled.
-Maybe a preferable solution would be to have the latest stable version installed and work with development versions from respective out/bin as described.
+However, this is not recommended, as it will uninstall any previously installed Lilypond version.
+Running new versions using `lily` function or with Frescobaldi should be enough for your needs.

 ## Get a new version
 Time flies and soon your build isn't so current anymore.
 You need